XimeraProject/.github/profile/README.md

 #### Online Materials with LMS Integration

-At OSU and UF, instructors of large classes and a few others have Ximera assignments directly integrated into the Learning Management System (LMS).
+At OSU, UF, and KU Leuven instructors of large classes and a few others have Ximera assignments directly integrated into the Learning Management System (LMS).
 For these instructors, Ximera works seamlessly and invisibly.